asaintsever/tinyworld/indexor/TEST.md

     docker run -p 8080:8080 -d cars10/elasticvue
     ```

-3) open browser at `http://<your IP>:8080`, then enter cluster address and port and click on "Connect" button.
+3) Open browser at `http://<your IP>:8080`, then enter cluster address and port and click on "Connect" button.

     > *Note*
     >